Faith Regional Among Top 5% in the Nation for Clinical Outcomes.

 - Extreme Anger and/or Dangerous Behavior

-Faith Regional Behavioral Health treats both voluntary and involuntarily committed patients.
+Faith Regional Behavioral Health Inpatient Unit treats both voluntary and involuntary patients.
 We accept most commercial insurance, as well as Medicaid and Medicare.

 There are no related service lines.